On-site assessment at Wembley Stadium for the NVQ Level 2 Spectator Safety with Hurak

 Frequently Asked Questions

 A regulated, work-based qualification that proves you can apply spectator-safety skills on the job.
-You complete online theory first, then on-site assessments with an assessor.
+You complete classroom-based theory first, then one on-site assessment with an assessor.

-Study the theory online in our LMS, then complete two on-site assessments at real events where an assessor observes your duties and gathers portfolio evidence.
+Study the theory in a 2-day classroom-based training, then complete one on-site assessment at a real event where an assessor observes your duties.

 No. There’s no formal written exam.
-Assessment is portfolio-based (assessor observations, work products, witness statements, professional discussion).
+Assessment is based on assessor observations, work products, and witness statements.

-Typically, within 2–3 weeks after you complete the LMS modules, subject to event availability.
+Typically, within 2–3 weeks after you complete the classroom-based theory, subject to event availability.

 You must be 16 years or older, have a basic understanding of English, and bring a valid photo ID.